MoiseRousseau/Mesh-Orthogonality-Optimizer/README.md

 * Optimize vertices shared by only tetrahedra (e.g. if the vertices belong to one hex element and 100 tetrahedra, it is NOT optimized).
 * Control the non-orthogonality distribution in the mesh by applying penalization function to the non-orthogonality (power function, inverse function, log function, exponential function).
 * Read and write mesh in various formats (Medit, TetGen, PFLOTRAN for instance)
+* Parallelization of the optimization process through OpenMP

 ## Installation